Student Learning Communities

 What is a Learning Community?

-Student Learning Communities are small groups of students with a common major or interest that take two core courses and a freshman year experience seminar together.
+Student Learning Communities are small groups of students with a common major or interest that take one core course and a freshman success seminar together.
 Student Learning Community students have the opportunity to quickly make friends and develop close relationships with UT Tyler faculty and staff.

 Why join a Learning Community?